rokwire/rokwire-building-blocks-api/profileservice/README.md

 ## Environment File

-You need to have a .env file in the `restservice` directory that contains credentials required for authentication.
+You need to have a `.env` file in this directory that contains credentials required for authentication.
 Not all of these variables may be required for this building block.

 Example file format: